Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-How do you get a person to buy a product or service?
-Psychology holds answers to questions that have preoccupied marketing departments for decades, particularly surrounding how to influence people and how people respond to attempts to influence their behaviors.
+How do you get someone to buy a product or service?
+This question has preoccupied marketing departments for decades.
+Psychological insights can help explain how persuasion works – and how people respond to attempts to influence their behavior.

 What is consumer behavior?

-Consumer behavior refers to the study of what causes individuals and organizations to purchase certain products and support certain brands.
+Consumer behavior comprises the actions and decisions individuals make when purchasing specific products or supporting certain brands.
 This area of study focuses primarily on behavior, motivations and psychology.

-• Psychological factors: The way a person responds to an ad campaign depends largely on their own perceptions, attitudes and general view of life.
+• Psychological factors: How a person responds to advertising, marketing or PR campaigns depends largely on their perceptions, attitudes and general view of life.

-• Personal factors: Audience demographics such as age, culture, profession, age and background play major roles in forming consumers’ interests and opinions.
+• Personal factors: Audience demographics, such as age, culture, profession and background, play a significant role in forming consumers’ interests and opinions.

 • Social factors: A person’s social groups affect how they shop.
 Their income, education level and social class influence their buying behaviors.